SWU Alumni Scholarship for Graduate Programs

 Review President Biden’s Announcement on Student Loan Relief Here

 Several important notes regarding the Direct Student Loan Programs.

 - Direct Loans for graduate and professional students will only be unsubsidized.

 Deferments: Repayment of federal loans will begin six months after termination of enrollment.
-AGS deferments are handled by the associate registrar; contact her for questions about individual situations.
+Deferments are handled by the Academic Records office; contact them for questions about individual situations.